4d/docs/website/translated_docs/pt/Desktop/building.md

 *   Install a 4D Volume Desktop version corresponding to a specific language;
 *   Add a custom *PlugIns* folder;
 *   Customize the contents of the *Resources* folder.
-> In macOS, 4D Volume Desktop is provided in the form of a software package.
-In order to modify it, you must first display its contents (**Control+click** on the icon).
+> The macOS packages built contain the same items as the Windows subfolders.
+You can display their contents (**Control+click** on the icon) in order to be able to modify them.

 #### Location of Web files